victorsgb/food-explorer-backend/README.md

 -> dish_id: number (foreign key)
 -> ingredient: string

+* we'll assume there's only three categories and that there's no need to create a fourth one, for instance
-* when creating a dish, server will first create its category, if a new one, then will create the new dish and, finally, will create its ingredients, if they do not exist yet.
+* when creating a dish, server will first check its category, if it exists, then will create the new dish and, finally, will create its ingredients.

 * planned routes:
--> create new user
+-> create new session OK
--> create new session
+-> create new user OK
--> update user
+-> update user OK
--> delete user
+-> fetch user OK

+-> index categories

+-> index ingredients

 -> create new dish
 -> edit dish
+-> fetch dish
+-> index dishes
 -> delete dish

-* authentication via JWT token
+* authentication via JWT token OK
 * allow searching by dish name, category or ingredients
 * use animations
 * backend and frontend repos must have links to deploys, previews, and instructions for project execution